mateusdayrell/restaurant-order/README.md

 # Restaurant-order

-This aplications in a personal projetc where you can order food in a restaurant.<br>
+This aplications is a personal projetc where you can order food in a restaurant.<br>
 Tecnologies used: [Laravel](https://laravel.com/)

 ## Recomendation